jRydell/be-prog-ind/README.md

 # be-prog-ind

 A CLI based program for event handling.
-Using Commander, Inquirer and Axios.
+Using javascript, Inquirer and Axios.

 ## Set up